MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

     Install-Package Microsoft.InformationProtection.Protection
     ```

-   **.Zip file download**

-   A .zip file containing SDK binaries and headers for all platforms can be found at https://aka.ms/mipsdkbinaries.
-The .zip contains several additional compressed files, one for each platform and API.
-The files are named as follows, where \<API\> = `file`, `protection`, or `upe`, and \<OS\> = the platform: `mip_sdk_<API>_<OS>_1.0.0.0.zip (or .tar.gz)`.

-   For example, the file for protection API binaries and headers on Debian would be: `mip_sdk_protection_debian9_1.0.0.0.tar.gz`.

-   Each .zip or tarball contains three directories:

-   - **Bins:** The compiled binaries for each platform architecture, where applicable.
-   - **Include:** The Microsoft Information Protection SDK header files
-   - **Samples:** Source code for sample applications

-5. Add the paths of the SDK binaries (dynamic link libraries (.dll)), to the PATH environment variable.
-The PATH variable allows the dependent DLLs to be found at runtime, by client applications:
+5. Add the paths of the SDK binaries (ie: dynamic link libraries), to the PATH environment variable.
+The PATH variable allows the dependent DLLs to be found at runtime, by client applications.

+   If you're using a Windows 10 workstation:

    - Click the Windows icon in the lower left.
    - Type "Path" and press the "Enter" key, when you see the **Edit the system environment variables** item show.
    - On the **System Properties** dialog, click **Environment Variables**.